 As you can see, mutual fund shares can be purchased in fractional form in thousandths (up to 3 decimal places).

-Sometimes, mutual funds are sold at their NAV, especially if the mutual fund is bought directly from the sponsor.
-For example, Vanguard customers buy Vanguard funds at the NAV.
-However, if a Fidelity customer purchased a Vanguard fund, they would likely pay a sales charge in addition to the NAV cost.
+Sometimes mutual funds are sold at NAV, especially when the fund is purchased directly from the sponsor.
+For example, Vanguard customers buy Vanguard funds at NAV.
+However, if a Fidelity customer purchased a Vanguard fund, they would likely pay a sales charge in addition to the NAV.

-To compensate the selling group (other financial firms selling the mutual fund) for distributing the shares, sales charges can be assessed on mutual fund transactions.
-The selling group purchases the shares at the NAV from the fund sponsor, then resells the shares with an added sales charge.
-The most common type of sales charge is a front-end load, which is assessed when customers purchase shares.
-There are also back-end loads, which are charged when customers liquidate (sell) their shares.
+To compensate the selling group (other financial firms selling the mutual fund) for distributing shares, sales charges may be assessed on mutual fund transactions.
+The selling group purchases shares at NAV from the fund sponsor, then resells them with an added sales charge.

-We’ll discuss the specifics of share classes in the next chapter.
-For the rest of this chapter, we’ll only discuss front-end loaded funds (known as Class A shares).
+We’ll cover share classes in the next chapter.
+For the rest of this chapter, the focus is on front-end loaded funds (Class A shares).

 Investors purchase front-end loaded funds at the public offering price (POP).
-The POP is the NAV plus any applicable sales charge.
-In equation form, it looks like this:
+POP is the NAV plus any applicable sales charge.
+In equation form:

-When a selling group member sells shares of a front-end loaded fund, they charge for the value of the shares (NAV) plus the amount they’re compensated (the sales charge).
-The total amount is the public offering price.
-For example, if an investor purchased a fund share with a $20 NAV and a sales charge equal to $1, the POP (what they pay overall) is $21.
+The total is the public offering price.
+For example, if a fund share has a $20 NAV and a $1 sales charge, the POP is $21.

 An investor purchases $10,000 of no-load ABC mutual fund shares at a NAV of $25.50.
 How many shares did they purchase?